 Also have a look at the publicly announced open position at the Biozentrum, they also include PhD positions.

-Alternatively, you can apply for a prestigious PhD scholarship that is founded by the Werner Siemens Foundation and still partially paid by it.
+Alternatively, you can apply for a prestigious PhD fellowship that is founded by the Werner Siemens Foundation and now paid by the Biozentrum.
 In addition to the financial support (which includes an extra budget for conferences, personal equipment, books, etc.) this fellowship offers the advantage of lab rotations during the first year of your PhD, followed by a student-based selection of the research group for your PhD.
 This allows you to choose your research group more easily if you are uncertain which project to follow.
-For more information refer to the official website of the Fellowship for Excellence program:
+For more information refer to the official website of the Biozentrum PhD Fellowship program.

 General PhD guidelines